esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab.md

 ##### Create the IoT Device

+Now we will create a secure device Id and Key to connect to the IoT Hub you have created.
+This is done from your computer using the IoT Hub owner credentials you just copied before.

-Install the IoT Hub Explorer command line:
+From your computer, install the IoT Hub Explorer command line:
 ```
 npm install -g iothub-explorer
 ```

-Run the following command to get a connection string for your device:
+Now, run the following command to get a connection string unique for your device, this allows maximum device security and bi-directional communication with the device:

 ```
-iothub-explorer login "[YOUR CONNECTION STRING]" create EdisonNodeRed --connection-string
+iothub-explorer login "[YOUR CONNECTION STRING]"

-iothub-explorer create EdisonNodeRed -c
+iothub-explorer create EdisonNodeRed --connection-string
 ```

 And you will get a screen like this: